 If you haven’t been able to make it out to one of our play dates, don’t be shy, please drop by and say Hello!

 Michelle Lefrancois was born and raised in the small town of Grand Bay-Westfield, NB.
 She graduated from the University of New Brunswick with a Business Degree in 2004.
 After graduation, she worked in the Finance and Banking world for 10 years before deciding to be a stay at home mom to her two young daughters.
 She’s the founder of Network of Moms and loves helping other moms connect.
-In her spare time, she can be found enjoying the great outdoors with her husband, 2 children and 2 Boxers.
+In her spare time, she can be found enjoying the great outdoors with her husband, 2 children and a chocolate lab named Lola.